anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_intro_getting_started.md

 Anchor offers first sensible defaults, allowing for greater definition later.

-The default-experiment:
+The default-experiment occurs when you type `anchor` without arguments, and:
 1. reads image files (**inputs**) from the current working directory
 2. prints some summary information (a **task**)
 3. produces no **outputs**.

-It's what occurs when you type `anchor` without arguments, e.g.:

 ```
 PS D:\Users\owen\Pictures\SomeAlbum> anchor